fispact/SPECTRA-PKA/README.md

 #### <a name="examples"></a>Examples

-In the folder containing the distributed executables of SPECTRA-PKA there is a "test" folder to get the user started.
-The folder contains the necessary input files to evaluate the PKA distributions of pure zirconium (Zr) in a typical PWR fission spectrum.
+In the subfolder containing the pdf manual distributed with SPECTRA-PKA there are two example calculations to get the user started.
+The first, in "manual/test", contains the necessary input files to evaluate the PKA distributions of pure zirconium (Zr) in a typical PWR fission spectrum.
 To run the test navigate to the test folder and then, on the command line, type:

 ```bash
 <location of SPECTRA-PKA>SPECTRA_PKA ZR.in
 ```